-A Breakfast Pint
+A Breakfast Pint in Dublin

 A pint with a full Irish (no, it’s not a “full English breakfast”) is much more enjoyable than a coffee!
 Doheny and Nesbitt’s is a very popular spot for lunch and brunch, and it can be difficult to find a table for lunch.

-Doheny and Nesbitt – 5 Baggot Street Lower, Dublin 2
+- Doheny and Nesbitt (5 Baggot Street Lower, Dublin 2)

-Lunch, and a Walk
+Lunch and Walk

 If brunch isn’t your thing, and you prefer a strong coffee and nothing else in the morning, the Old Storehouse pours a good pint and serves a good lunch.
 Decent food, decent prices, and a cool décor.
 It also has the added bonus of being right in the middle of things.

-The Old Storehouse – 3 Crown Alley, Dublin 2
+- The Old Storehouse (3 Crown Alley, Dublin 2)

 The Oldest Pub in Ireland

 Wet your whistle at the Brazen Head, the oldest pub in Dublin, which claims to have first opened in 1198!
 Since it’s one of those mandatory tourist trail spots, it often gets quite crowded.
-Heading there before dinner will provide you with more attention from the barkeep – thus assuring a proper pour – as well as time and space to take a look at this museum of a bar!
+Heading there before dinner will provide you with more attention from the barkeeper – thus assuring a proper pour – as well as time and space to take a look at this museum of a bar!

-The Brazen Head – 20 Lower Bridge St, Dublin 8
+- The Brazen Head (20 Lower Bridge St, Dublin 8)

 Dinner… At the Right Pub

-The Lotts Cafe Bar – 9 Lower Liffey Street, Dublin 1
+- The Lotts Cafe Bar (9 Lower Liffey Street, Dublin 1)

-You Want Pubs?
+You Want Pubs in Dublin?
 We’ve Got Pubs!

 - The Long Hall (51 South Great George’s Street, Dublin 2): The Long Hall is a majestic Victorian watering hole with decorated mirrors, red-painted walls and wooden furniture.
 It’s a mandatory stop.
 That’s all that needs to be said.